solarslurpi/GrowBuddies/docs/tasmota.md

 (flash_tasmota)=
 ## Flash Tasmota Onto a Sonoff Plug
 We need a way to turn a plug on or off.
-For example, mistBuddy uses two Tasmotized plugs.
-One turns mistBuddy's fan on and off.
-The other turns mistBuddy's Mister on and off.
+For example, MistBuddy uses two Tasmotized plugs.
+One turns MistBuddy's fan on and off.
+The other turns MistBuddy's mister on and off.
 By Tasmotizing the plugs, other Buddies can send mqtt messages to turn a plug on or off.

 The Sonoff S31 (or S31 Lite) can be flashed so that Tasmota is running on our local network.
 [This YouTube video gives instructions on how to flash Tosmota](https://www.youtube.com/watch?v=9N58uy3ezvA).